 DEN HAAG––Dutch state secretary of economic affairs Sharon A.M.
-Dijksma on June 4, 2013 committed The Netherlands to trying to reverse European Union and other international policies which require culling livestock who have been exposed to contagious diseases of concern, even if the animals are apparently healthy and have been vaccinated against the feared diseases.
+Dijksma on June 4, 2013 committed the Netherlands to trying to reverse European Union and other international policies which require culling livestock who have been exposed to contagious diseases of concern, even if the animals are apparently healthy and have been vaccinated against the feared diseases.

 If the Dijksma initiative succeeds, it will mean globally that about a million fewer pigs and cattle per year will be raised and killed each year to achieve the same levels of production, because a million a year will not be just culled and burned or buried.

-Called “Vaccination for Life,” the initiative has implications for intercontinental trade in live animals (see sidebar).
+Called “Vaccination for Life,” the initiative has implications for intercontinental trade in live animals.
 But by far the greatest number of animals affected by the present EU and parallel international policies are raised for domestic dairy and egg production, or local slaughter, which within the EU often means the animals are trucked across a national border only a relatively short drive away.
 Dutch-raised pigs and poultry, for example, are often slaughtered in Germany.

 Only the milk, eggs, or meat of most of the animals raised within the EU––and especially the Netherlands––travel long distances.

-But if the animals have potentially been exposed to any of a long list of infectious diseases, or have been vaccinated to stop disease oubreaks, under the present trade rules no product or byproduct of the animals may be exported in any form.
+But if the animals have potentially been exposed to any of a long list of infectious diseases, or have been vaccinated to stop disease outbreaks, under the present trade rules no product or byproduct of the animals may be exported in any form.

-As many as two billion poultry and an average of more than a million hooved mammals per year worldwide have been culled during the more than two decades that the EU has prohibited imports and exports of vaccinated animals, animal products, and animal byproducts, including milk, meat, eggs, and leather.
+As many as two billion poultry and an average of more than a million hoofed mammals per year worldwide have been culled during the more than two decades that the EU has prohibited imports and exports of vaccinated animals, animal products, and animal byproducts, including milk, meat, eggs, and leather.